b-lukaszuk/BS_wJ_eng/contents/shift.md

 characters](./images/codingDiscs.png){#fig:codingDiscs}

 To that end you cut two discs out of paper with all the characters from the alphabet on them.
-You shift the inner disk by a certain number of fields (+2 under A in @fig:codingDiscs).
-In order to encode a letter you move the red tick around the circle to that character (in the outer circle).
+You shift the inner disk by a certain number of fields (+2 in
+@fig:codingDiscs).
+In order to encode a letter you move the red tick around to that character (in the outer circle).
 Next you read the encoded letter in the inner circle (as pointed by the tick).
 If a letter or a symbol from the original text is not in the disk you just retype it as it is.

 This way, coding the phrase "JULIA :)" with shift +2 from @fig:codingDiscs would give us "LWNKC :)"